How to Reduce Translation Update Costs

 - Keep source file formats unchanged for as long as feasible.
 For instance, if you currently use Framemaker as your desktop publishing tool, do not switch to another unless the localization cost ramifications are financially justified.

 Note that these tips are recommendations you can use to help reduce your localization costs during updates.
-They should not be used as shackles to inhibit your writers and editors from giving your clients and end-users the documentation and support they need to use your products correctly and efficiently.
+Don’t use them as shackles to inhibit your writers and editors.
+Rather, empower them to give your clients and end-users the documentation and support they need to use your products correctly and efficiently.
 Client focus should remain at the forefront of your activities, even as you keep an open eye on the potential impact on localization costs.

 Whitepaper 10 Tips on Lowering Translation Costs